 Looking for a natural wasp killer that won’t hurt you in the process?
 I’ve got your solution for how to get rid of wasps!

 Long pants and a hoodie sweatshirt on a 95-degree day?

-You bet, if you’re trying to get rid of bees (just remember not to nab honeybees!).
+You bet, if you’re trying to get rid of wasps (just remember not to nab the bees!).

 I was doing some yardwork (I’m a lazy gardener but still have to spend some time out there!) when I realized that I kept hearing buzzing as I went in and out of the garage through the side door – imagine my surprise (and horror) to see a softball-sized wasp nest right above the door, with plenty of angry wasps swarming around!
 Yikes!